 Dupixent (dupilumab) is a biologic medication used to treat conditions like atopic dermatitis, asthma, and chronic sinus inflammation, and its effects can vary by individual and condition.
 Many patients begin to notice symptom improvement within 2 to 4 weeks, especially for itching and inflammation in eczema, while more significant or full therapeutic benefits often develop over 12 to 16 weeks of consistent use.
 In asthma, improvements in breathing and reduced flare-ups may also appear within a few weeks but continue to strengthen over time.
 The medication works by targeting specific immune pathways, so gradual improvement is expected rather than immediate results.

-How Long Tretinoin Takes to Show Results
+How Long It Takes for Claritin (Loratadine) to Work

 How Long Spironolactone Takes to Work